-Reporting of side effects
+Reporting side effects

-If you get any side effects, talk to your doctor or pharmacist.
+If you get any side effects, talk to your doctor, pharmacist or nurse.
 This includes any possible side effects not listed in this leaflet.
-You can also report side effects directly via the Yellow Card Scheme, website: www.mhra.gov.uk/yellowcard.
+You can also report side effects directly via the Yellow Card Scheme at:

+www.mhra.gov.uk/yellowcard.
 By reporting side effects you can help provide more information on the safety of this medicine.